quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

     results = quantiacsToolbox.runts(__file__)
 ```

-A similar logic can be implemented using the following compact **single-pass implementation**.
+A similar logic in the new **Quantiacs** can be implemented using the following compact **single-pass implementation**.
 By **single-pass implementation** we mean an implementation where the **complete** time series of data is constantly accessible at any step of the evaluation:

 ```python
 import xarray as xr